carolynvs/carolynvanslyck.com/content/blog/2021-08-08-open-source-curious.md

 ## Proving your worth

 This is especially relevant for my non-"cishet white man" readers out there.
 Going into a interview, you are often at a disadvantage immediately compared to say ...
 Chad.
 Chad not only looks just like his interviewer, but he probably has a similar background, accent, in-jokes and hairstyle.
-Interviewer bias often results in interviewers who are more likely to believe that Chad has done the things he has said, assume that he's as competent as the resume implies, and judge Chad on his potential.
+Interviewer bias often results in interviewers who are more likely to believe that Chad has done the things he has said, assume that he is as competent as the resume implies, and judge Chad on his potential.

 Whereas if you don't look quite the same as your interviewers, you are in the position of re-proving yourself to every interviewer.
 Questions like "Did your husband write your startup's software for you?", a real question from my interview with StackOverflow, or how much of what you accomplished was a "team effort" start to creep in.
 Instead of talking about what you could do for the company if hired, you are stuck digging yourself out of a hole trying to get on the same footing that Chad walked in at.